tsalikispa/rag_project_app/README.md

 # PDF Question Answering System

-A powerful MVC-based AI application that enables users to upload PDF documents and ask natural language questions about their content.
+An MVC-based AI application that enables users to upload PDF documents and ask natural language questions about their content.
 The system leverages RAG (Retrieval-Augmented Generation) to provide accurate, contextually relevant answers based on document content.